tcweiss/congressional_insiders/README.md

 - *type*: Sale (S), purchase (P), or exchange (E)
 - *amount*: Amount range for the value of the trade.
 If exact amount was reported, this will be the exact amount.
 - *comment*: Any comments the filer has added.
 If no comments, this will be empty.
-- *doc_link*: URL linking to the concerning report on the House webpage
+- *doc_link*: URL linking to the concerning report on the Senate webpage

 <br><br>